van-richard/CompChemNotes/docs/terminal/git/overview.md

 # clone only a specific branch
 $ git clone -b master-cn https://github.com/adambard/learnxinyminutes-docs.git --single-branch

-# commit with a message
-$ git commit -m "Added multiplyNumbers() function to HelloWorld.c"

-# signed commit with a message (user.signingkey must have been set
-# with your GPG key e.g. git config --global user.signingkey 5173AAD5)
-$ git commit -S -m "signed commit message"

-# automatically stage modified or deleted files, except new files, and then commit
-$ git commit -a -m "Modified foo.php and removed bar.php"

-# change last commit (this deletes previous commit with a fresh commit)
-$ git commit --amend -m "Correct message"

 # Show difference between your working dir and the index
 $ git diff